 (3) Are you working on an investigative or data journalism project about digital media and society, and looking for data or resources?
 Check out with me for possible uses of project data, publications, or interviews.

 Scholars at any level --undergraduate, graduate, and faculty members --are welcome!
-Ping me (firstname.lastname@example.org) if you want to learn more about the group 🌵🌵
+Ping me (firstname.lastname@example.org) if you want to learn more about the lab 🌵🌵

-A series of projects have explored the relationship between digital media and social movement/collective actions.
+A series of projects have explored the intersection of digital news and information flow media and social movement/collective actions.

 Digital Publics, Propaganda, and Hong Kongn Protest: To understand how rumors and propaganda messages are interpolated in digital narratives surrounding Hong Kong Protest.
 The project leverages both digital data and survey data; and use a mixed method approach.
 A part of this project is supported by National Science Foundation, and ASU's Institute for Social Science Research.

 Intermedia Agenda Setting of Gun Control Movement: This project uses a properitary Facebook URL data to understand the information diffusion that led to #MarchForOurLives, the largest student-led protest in the U.S. history.
 This project is supported by Social Science Research Council.